marcjethro/IChaos-Game/README.md

 # IChaos-Game

-A python implementation of a fractal-creating method called [Chaos Game](https://en.wikipedia.org/wiki/Chaos_game).
+A python implementation of a fractal-creation method called [Chaos Game](https://en.wikipedia.org/wiki/Chaos_game).
 It simulates the algorithm live using matplotlib.
 Interactive controls are provided by a GUI written in tkinter.

 #### About Chaos Game